 Evaluation for accuracy – Did I build the model right? – is the first question to ask in order the test the model.
 The key metrics assessed are statistical measures including model accuracy, complexity, error rate, model fitting statistics, variable statistics, significance values, and odds ratios.

 Validation for robustness – Did I build the right model? – is the next question to ask when moving from classification accuracy and statistical assessment towards ranking ability and business assessment.

 The choice of validation metrics depends on type of the model classifier.
 The most common metrics for binary classification problems are gains chart, lift chart, ROC curve and Kolmogorov-Smirnov chart.
-The ROC curve is the most common tool for visualizing model performance.
+The ROC curve is the most common tool for visualising model performance.
 It is a multi-purpose tool used for:

 - champion-challenger methodology to choose the best performing model;